burakozturk16/prepared-pages-hotel-booking-component/README.md

 ## Arrays - RoomCard Features

 The following declarative structure creates features of a room.
-There two properties the object needs such as ``icon`` and ``title``
+There are two properties the object needs such as ``icon`` and ``title``

 ```js